Skip to main content

 • Gravity Pipes - Additional information required for Service AI and Level AI added to Pipe and Structure objects

 Additionally there are Allsite.ai objects that can be added to your model.
-These can be either created from scratch (does this is no item in model selected) or converted (if item selected) - only the right type of item can be converted (ie grade break -> must be a polyline, building -> must be a closed polyline / block ref with closed polyline)
+These can be either created from scratch (does this if no item in model selected) or converted (if item selected) - only the right type of item can be converted (ie grade break -> must be a polyline, building -> must be a closed polyline / block ref with closed polyline)

 • Earthworks Extent - Defines boundary of your Level AI model